Sigmund: Völsunga saga

+Beowulf

+The Wælsing, Sigemund is a character in a story within a story found in the Anglo-Saxon epic poem Beowulf.
+The earliest form of the Germanic dragonslayer story, the story includes Sigemund slaying an unnamed wyrm guarding a hoard of treasure, foreshadowing the hoard-guarding dragon found later in the poem.
+The Old Norse word Volsungr appears as a 'back-formation' from Wælsing.

+Sigemund and his story appear in lines 874-900, with the tale being shared in the form of a song sung in Heorot, the mead hall of Hrothgar, following the slaying of Grendel, with mention of Sigemund’s prior slaughter of eoten (Jötunn) alongside his nephew, Fitela.
+In the tale, Sigemund slays the worm with a sword and takes its trove of treasure, hauling it away by ship while the dragon melts.
+The tale ends with praise to Sigemund as a hero and mentions Heremod, a legendary Danish king.

+The dragon is often associated with Fáfnir, though the Beowulf episode differs from the Old Norse version as found in the Fáfnismál and Völsunga saga, where the monster is slain by Sigurd, not Sigmund.
+This difference is interpreted by scholars as either a mistake by the anonymous Beowulf poet, or a suggestion of parallel traditions regarding the dragonslayer story.
+German philologist Gustav Neckel speculates that the Beowulf version of the story derives from a Frankish pagan lay, historically linked to Sigismund of Burgundy, finally localized and mythologized once it reached Scandinavia.

 Relation to other Germanic heroes

 Sigmund/Siegmund is also the name of Sigurd/Siegfried's father in other versions of the Sigurd story, but without any of the details about his life or family that appear in Norse Völsung tales and poems.
-On the other hand, the Old English poem Beowulf includes Sigemund the Wælsing and his nephew Fitela in a tale of dragon slaying told within the main story.
-Herein the story of Sigemund is told to Beowulf, a warrior also from Gautland.

 Parallels

 Parallels to Sigmund's pulling the sword from the tree can be found in other mythologies (notably in the Arthurian legends).
 Also, Sinfjötli and Mordred share the characteristic of being nephew and son to the main characters.
 The gaining of mythical powers through a sword is also similar to the Norse god Frey.

 In modern fiction

-Siegmund is a character in Richard Wagner's music drama Die Walkure, part of the larger Ring cycle, which tells the story of an incestuous romance between Siegmund and his sister Sieglinde, who have a son named Siegfried.
+Siegmund is a character in Richard Wagner's music drama Die Walküre, part of the larger Ring cycle, which tells the story of an incestuous romance between Siegmund and his sister Sieglinde, who have a son named Siegfried.
 In this story, Wotan (Odin) breaks Siegmund's sword Nothung with his spear, and Siegfried later reforges the broken sword.

 The story of Sigmund, beginning with the marriage of Signy to Siggeir and ending with Sigmund's vengeance on Siggeir, was retold in the novelette "Vengeance" by Arthur Gilchrist Brodeur, which appeared in the magazine Adventure, June 30, 1925.
 Brodeur was a professor at Berkeley and became well known for his scholarship on Beowulf and Norse sagas.